alvorithm/personalised_web_app/README.md

 Change the version values of react-dom and react within the package.json config file.
 For this instance the version used is 16.13.1 respectively.

-Thereafter, delete node_modules and package-lock.json then run npm install
+Thereafter, delete node_modules and package-lock.json (not package.json) then run npm install

 ## React Website